 In the opposite direction to 1644 this Finchley L3 heads north.
 The flashy parked car is a Vauxhall Cresta whose owner then would have been quite well-heeled.
 Two-tone paint schemes and white-wall tyres were very popular then and the former has made a limited comeback lately with the latest incarnation of the ubiquitous Mini

-Other, later, scrapyard views are included further down the page, however this one from late in 1960.
-Second from left here is Hanwell's 773, a late H1 withdrawal
+There are other Colindale scrapyard views further down this page, but this rainy day one, from late in 1960, includes, second from left late H1 withdrawal No.773

 TROLLEYBUS SERVICES WITHDRAWN 7th NOVEMBER 1961